carina0329/FarmOfFuture/README.md

 1. To initiate the data listener, open the first terminal window and execute the command `python init_app.py`.
 It's important to note that this step involves polling the satellite data archive from the past 30 days on [Planet](https://www.planet.com/).
 The duration of this process can vary, approximately taking around 10 minutes.
 The time taken is subject to the processing speed of [Planet](https://www.planet.com/) in handling image requests.
 Please make sure PL_API_KEY is set up properly.
 [Demo video](https://drive.google.com/file/d/1fD93gQeetTbgsGiLpswLROMIrq-tW_T6/view?usp=sharing)
 ### Setting up Backend and Frontend
-2. In a separate terminal window, initiate the backend server by executing the command python manage.py runserver 8000.
+2. In a separate terminal window, initiate the backend server by executing the command `python manage.py runserver 8000`.
-3. In another terminal window, navigate to the farm_of_future_frontend/ directory and run npm run serve to launch the frontend.
+3. In another terminal window, navigate to the farm_of_future_frontend/ directory and run `npm run serve` to launch the frontend.

 ## Source of Data